- At least 42 people are killed in fighting

 The region was a stronghold of rebels during the civil war, which claimed thousands of lives.
 The war divided people along ethnic and regional lines, and the Pamiri largely sided with the opposition.

-A United Nations-brokered peace plan left President Emomali Rakhmon's secular government in place but gave some of his opponents, including Ayombekov, official jobs.
+A United Nations-brokered peace plan in 1997 left President Emomali Rakhmon's secular government in place but gave some of his opponents, including Ayombekov, official jobs.

 Rakhmon, who has Moscow's support, has sought to consolidate power and stamp out remnants of the former opposition-turned-warlords.

-Khorog residents said they had received no warning of this week's fighting.
+Khorog residents said they had received no warning of the fighting that began three weeks ago.
 The official from the Badakhshan administration said residents told him they were not siding with anyone -- they just wanted safe passage out of Pamir.